Shubhamdua02/ML-project/README.md

 * Model Training
 * Choose the best model

-## Problem Statement
+# Problem Statement
-This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch and Test preparation course.
+This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch, and Test preparation course.

-## Data Collection
+# Data Collection
 The [dataset](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams) is publically available on Kaggle and consists of 8 columns and 1000 rows.

-## Installation Procedure
+# Installation Procedure
 - Create a virtual environment (this step is optional)
 - Install Python 3.8 or higher (This project was run with Python 3.8)
 - Clone the repository: